 \subsection{Further sequential and batch NAS experiments}

-To complement the results presented in the main paper, we present additional experiments on both sequential and batch NAS setting using NB101 and NB201 dataset. in Fig. \ref{fig:NASBENCH201} We present additional experiments on batch NAS settings in Fig. \ref{fig:batch_NAS_val_201} that the proposed k-DPP quality achieves consistently the best performance.
+To complement the results presented in the main paper, we present additional experiments on both sequential and batch NAS setting using NB101 and NB201 dataset in Fig. \ref{fig:NASBENCH201}.
+In addition, we present experiments on batch NAS settings in Fig. \ref{fig:batch_NAS_val_201} that the proposed k-DPP quality achieves the best performance consistently.